Glorf/ada-2020-project-milestone-p3-p3_lovely-badasses/docs/index.md

 {% include plotlytext.html figname="fig2.html" title="After Snowden" description="> After June 2013, people starting to go less and less on these Wikipedia pages" %}

 Interesting !
-The number of views seems to be impacted by the revelations !
+The number of views seems to have been impacted by the revelations !

 # Snowden's revelations, not the only big news